akaimxntis/SPDPartyBot/README.md

 - User joined the queue
 - Party edited
 - Party closed
-- Party automatically closed
 - Settings changed

 ## 👥 Multi-server support

 The bot stores separate settings for each server.

-Each server can have its own invite channel, log channel, command channel, Host role, Staff role, language, timezone, embed color, expiration settings and reminder settings.
+Each server can have its own:

+- Invite channel
+- Log channel
+- Host role
+- Staff role
+- Language
+- Timezone
+- Embed color

 ## 💜 Supporters